solarcaratuva/solarcaratuva.github.io/Embedded/riv3_dev_guide.md

 ![CAN Diagram](/assets/images/Embedded/CAN_diagram.png)

 - Main CAN - almost everything is attached to this network, when people say 'the CAN network' they mean main CAN
-- Motor CAN - connects the motor controller and the PowerBoard
+- Motor CAN - connects the motor controller and the MotorBoard

 ## Precharge

-TODO: update for Rivanna3S, current info is from Rivanna3

 Precharge is a system used on the high-voltage part of the car's electrical system to prevent [inrush current](https://en.wikipedia.org/wiki/Inrush_current).
 This section refers to the motor, but also applies to the MPPTs as well.
 Precharge logic and hardware is managed by the *Power Subteam*; *Embedded* only implements the logic in software.